zorah/zorah.github.io/_pages/about.md

 ### Research Interests

-I am interested in anything related to 3D Geometry Processing, like...
+I am interested in anything related to 3D Shape Analysis, especially Shape Matching and Modeling.
+I also work on realistic and efficient Clothing Animation and Reconstruction.